greglarkin/populate_guacamole/README.md

 populate_guacamole
 --------------

-This role takes input variables and populates the AWS Apache Guacamole Bastion Host with Users for Red Hat Linklight workshops, and associated SSH and RDP Connections
+This role takes input variables and populates the Apache Guacamole Bastion host, and associated SSH and RDP Connections

 Requirements